JetBrains/kotlin/DEBUGGING.md

 ### Known issues
 - stepping in imported inline functions does not work
-- sometimes single stepping works incorrectly in other scenarious
+- single stepping sometimes works incorrectly in some other scenarios
 - variable inspections may not work properly

-_Note:_ Support DWARF 2 specification means that debugger tool recognize Kotlin as C89, because till DWARF 5 specification, there is no identifier for Kotlin language type in specification.
+_Note:_ Supporting the DWARF 2 specification means that the debugger tool recognizes Kotlin as C89, because before the DWARF 5 specification, there is no identifier for the Kotlin language type in specification.